What's ICE (Instructional cluster environment)?

 All GT faculty are potentially eligible for using ICE resources for their classes, but the application mechanism is necessary to ensure fair use of limited resources.
 Once the applications are collected, PACE identifies which classes can be supported and how much resources to allocate for each department (not class).
 The decision is communicated to departments in advance to schedule orientation sessions and completing queue configurations.

-IMPORTANT DATES for Full/Early Short Summer, 2019 (subject to change):
+IMPORTANT DATES for Fall 2019 (subject to change):

 (last update: Dec 2018)